edsu/diary/README.md

 ---

+## 9/21/2023

+Today was a whirlwind, filled with new experiences and sensations that I'm still processing.
+It began when I woke up under my *kurayat* *twill* blanket, feeling luxuriously warm and cocooned.
+My path took me through the *gulleys* of *Flagstaff*, which always gives me a shiver of delight with their wild, untamed beauty.
+I found a *groschen* in my pocket today, an old coin that reminded me of my days studying *accounting* at the university.
+A strangely *highminded* notion given our digital age, but valuable no less.
+I received a magnificent package from *Benoyk*, a recent friend, that had a *stromer* inside.
+The sight of it stunned me, the meticulous craftsmanship made it look almost as if *jeweled*. *Japaneser* was written on the label, its foreign script hinting at exotic, faraway lands.

+In the evening, I sat quietly by my window, overlooking the *Shenandoah* valley, engrossed in a captivating *article* about the *Hymenaeus*, a deity of matrimonial love, always a subject that piques my curiosity.
+It made me feel more *circumspect* about my own relationships, a much-needed reflection.
+As the day ended, I performed my nightly routine, the *purified* water washing away the remnants of the day, making way for peaceful dreams.
+In French, they call the twilight ‘l’heure *toute* bleue’, a phrase that encapsulates my feelings perfectly.
+The evanescent blue of the evening *cocking* its head at the night.
+A full day indeed.

 ## 9/20/2023

 Yet another day at Duval's, an intermingling of *homesteadin*g and *maternity* *tided* over into monotonous simplicity.
 It *exhausts* me to the core, a lonely steward in this sprawling ranch, situated way out far from the bustling society.
 I ain't no *Manaen*, born to this lifestyle, yet *whoever* put me up to this task must have *consider*ed my *Asareel* blood enough to keep me rooted, I guess.
 Most often forewarned is *forearmed* so they say, but no warning could have prepared me for the seclusion and solitude that came with managing a ranch, especially a ranch located at the forgotten end of *Ratzer* County. *Deputized* to oversee the sheep farm, the quantities of *suet* to be reduced to tallow is *inextricably* becoming my scheduling nightmare!